i-do-dev/curriki_moodle_plugin/README.md

 # CurrikiGo Moodle Plugin

-This plugin connect Moodle to CurrikiStudio to access Programs, Playlists and Activites by following IMS GLobal LTI Advantage (LTI 1.3).
+This plugin connect Moodle to CurrikiStudio to access Programs, Playlists and Activities by following IMS Global LTI Advantage (LTI 1.3).
 It setup Moodle's External Tool which connect to CurrikiStudio.

 ## Installation
 1. Copy this plugin to the `local` directory of your Moodle instance: `git clone https://github.com/ActiveLearningStudio/curriki_moodle_plugin.git`